-\Contract value is over the whole contract and any extension provision not the annual spend
+Contract value is over the whole contract and any extension provision not the annual spend

-Process Over the Regulations Threshold £100,000 to Regulations Threshold £25,000 - £100,000 Over £5,000 - £25,000 1.
-Pre-Procurement Authorisation Officer and Procurement Officer and Procurement Officer.
-Executive Officer.
-Executive Autionsation Team.
+Process Over the Regulations Threshold £100,000 to Regulations Threshold £25,000 - £100,000 Over £5,000 - £25,000

+1. Pre-Procurement Officer and Officer and Officer.
+Officer.

+Authorisation Procurement Procurement Executive Executive

+Team.
+Team.
+Process if Process if

 PGG Group.
+Executive Key Decision.
+Key

-Executive Process if Key Decision Team.
-Executive Process if Key Decision Process if Key Decision.
-Process if Key Decision.
+Executive Process if Decision.

+Process if Key Decision

+Key Decision

 2 Advertising Head of Head of None None

 ∠ .
-Auventisning Procurement Procurement None
+Auvertising Procurement Procurement None None

 through the through the

 Procurement Procurement

 Team Team

 3. Procurement Head of Head of Officer Officer

 Process Procurement Procurement

 through the through the

 Procurement Procurement

-Team must be Team must be
+Team must Team must

-consulted consulted
+be consulted be consulted

-4. Contract Execution Written Written Written Officer
+4. Contract Written Written Written Officer

-contract contract contract Contract
+Execution contract contract contract Contract

-signed/sealed. signed/sealed. signed by one terms issued
+signed/sealed signed/sealed signed by one terms issued

-Terms Terms (1) Chief via purchase
+.
+Terms .
+Terms (1) Chief via purchase

 approved by approved by Officer or order.

 Director of Director of Officer with

 Legal and Legal and appropriate

 Democratic.
 Democratic. authority to

 enter into a

 Contract.

 Standard

 terms

 approved by Director of

 Legal and

 Democratic.

 5. Contract Register Officer or Officer or Officer Officer

 Head of Head of

 Procurement Procurement

 through the through the

-Procurement Procurement
+Procurement Team if Procurement

-Team if Team if
+leading Team if leading

-leading procurement. leading procurement.
+procurement. procurement.

 6. Framework Head of Head of Officer.
 Officer.

 Agreements or Procurement Procurement Executive Executive

-DPSs through the through the Process if Key Process if
+DPSs through the through the Process if Process if

-Procurement Procurement Decision Key Decision
+Procurement Procurement Key Decision Key

 Team.
 Team.
+Decision

 Executive Executive

-Process if Key Process if Key
+Process if Process if

-Decision Decision
+Key Decision Key Decision